-To view or modify the Alert settings, open the Short Circuit Study Case editor to the Alert Check page. the Marginal box and change the limit to 70%.
+To view or modify the Alert settings, open the Short Circuit Study Case editor to the Alert page.
+Check the Marginal box and change the limit to 70%.
 Also, click the Auto Display button and then click OK.
-When the Marginal box is checked, all devices have that been exceeded by this limit, do not change.

-but remain under 100% rating will appear in the Alert View in the Marginal category.
+When the Marginal box is checked, all devices that have been exceeded by this limit, but remain under 100% rating will appear in the Alert View in the Marginal category.
 Devices that have been exceeded by 100% of rating will always be flagged, and will appear in the Critical category of the Alert View.